 A few observations:

 - The larger, multi-platform digital marketing agencies are barely contributing to Drupal.
-Only one digital marketing agency shows up in the top 30: Intracto.
+Only 1 digital marketing agency shows up in the top 30: Intracto with 410 credits.
 Hardly any appear in the entire list of contributing organizations.
 I'm frustrated that we have not yet found the right way to communicate the value of contribution to these companies.
-We need to incentivize these firms to contribute with the same commitment that we see from traditional Drupal businesses.
+We need to incentivize these firms to contribute with the same level of commitment that we see from traditional Drupal businesses.

-- The only system integrator in the top 30 is CI&T. CI&T is a smaller system integrator with approximately 2,500 employees.
-We see various system integrators outside of the top 30, including EPAM Systems, Globant, Capgemini, Publicis Sapient, Accenture, and TATA Consultancy Services.
-Accenture and Wipro, despite doing quite a bit of Drupal work, did not receive any credits.
+- The only system integrator in the top 30 is CI&T with 1,177 credits.
+CI&T is a smaller system integrator with approximately 5,200 employees.
+We see various system integrators outside of the top 30, including EPAM Systems (138 credits), TATA Consultancy Services (109 credits), Publicis Sapient (60 credits), Capgemini (40 credits), Globant (8 credits), Accenture (2 credits), etc.

-- Various hosting companies make a lot of money with Drupal, yet only Acquia appears in the top 30 with 1,823 credits.
+- Various hosting companies make a lot of money with Drupal, yet only Acquia appears in the top 30 with 1,263 credits.
 The contribution gap between Acquia and other hosting companies remains very large.
-It was great to see that Pantheon tripled its contributions from 43 to 122 this period.
-Platform.sh earned 23 credits compared to 22 in the last period.
+Pantheon earned 71 credits compared to 122 last year.
+Platform.sh earned 8 credits compared to 23 in the last period.
 In general, there is a persistent problem with hosting companies not contributing back.